Béja Governorate

 Béja Governorate (ولاية باجة Wilāyat Bājah /ar/; Gouvernorat de Béja) is one of the twenty-four governorates of Tunisia.
 It is in northern Tunisia and has a brief coastline relative to its size.
-It covers an area of 3,740 km² and had a population of 303,032 as of the 2014 census.
+It covers an area of 3,740 km^{2} and had a population of 303,032 as of the 2014 census.
 The capital is Béja and it spans the moderately high Tell Atlas hills and part of the plain between the Tell Atlas and the Dorsal Atlas further south.

 Geography

 The governorate is 105 km from the capital and surrounded by the governorates of Bizerte, Zaghouan, Manouba, Siliana, and Jendouba.

 The average temperature is 18 °C and annual rainfall is 350-1000 millimeters.

 Administrative divisions

 Administratively, the governorate is divided into nine delegations (mutamadiyat), eight municipalities, eight rural councils, and 101 sectors (imadas).
 The delegations and their populations from the 2004 and 2014 censuses, are listed below: